NeshKR/ict2201-2019t1-team23/README.md

 7. Scan QR code and run it

-# How to run Walk A S-Mile Application
+# How to use Walk A S-Mile Application
-This section will tell the user on how to “run” our Walk A S-Mile prototype, including any special methods to interact with it.
+This section will tell the user on how to use our Walk A S-Mile Application.
 Our Walk A S-Smile Application consists of 6 functions (Map, Profile, Challenges, Rewards, Leaderboard and Feedback).
+Have fun exploring our Application!

 1. Click on the Walk A S-Mile application to launch it.